 Since bucket trucks first came into being, they have been powered by diesel-run internal combustion engines.
 In recent years, despite advances in technology, this has held true.
 The clear majority of bucket trucks still rely exclusively on a diesel engine for power to drive as well as to operate the hydraulic lift.
 Recently, however, as fuel costs continue to rise, engineers are re-imagining the traditional design, giving birth to the new hybrid bucket trucks.

 What is a Hybrid Bucket Truck?

 A hybrid bucket truck has two distinct types of engines.
 When you lift the hood of a hybrid bucket truck, you’ll find a diesel engine that looks exactly like the one you would find under the hood of a traditional bucket truck.
-This standard diesel engine powers the transmission of the truck for on-road [...]
+This standard diesel engine powers the transmission of the truck for [...]

 For most of us, bucket trucks are everywhere.
 Of course, that’s probably because the majority of us work with them every day.
 Still, society as we know it wouldn’t function without them.
 They’re essential for our electricity linemen, our first responders, some of our produce, construction, theatrical productions and much more.
 But aside from those of us who work with these unique vehicles daily, they often go unnoticed.
 They very much function behind the scenes.
 And they rarely make the news.